Fântâna Albă massacre

 The Fântâna Albă massacre took place on 1 April 1941 in Northern Bukovina when up to 200 civilians were killed by Soviet Border Troops as they attempted to cross the border from the Soviet Union to Romania near the village of Fântâna Albă, now Staryi Vovchynets in Chernivtsi Oblast, Ukraine.
 Although according to Soviet official reports, no more than 44 civilians were killed, but local witnesses assert a much higher toll, stating that survivors were tortured, killed, or buried in mass graves.
 Others were taken away to be tortured and killed at the hands of the NKVD, the Soviet secret police.
-The Romanian media generally claims exaggerated figures of 2,000 to 3,000 victims, sometimes also claiming, falsely, that the incident occurred during Easter.
 Some sources have referred to the massacre as "the Romanian Katyn".

+Romanian newspaper Adevărul has given death tolls for the massacre as high as 2,000 to 3,000.
+Moldovan historian Constantin Ungureanu noted that figures of a few thousands killed presented in press and television are exaggerated, adding that it was also inaccurate that the massacre took place on Easter as it had been stated especially on television and as Adevărul also claimed, since Eastern Orthodox Easter was on 20 April in 1941.

 In 2011, the Chamber of Deputies of Romania adopted a law establishing 1 April as the National Day honoring the memory of Romanian victims of massacres at Fântâna Albă, Lunca, and other areas, of deportations, of hunger, and of other forms of repression organized by the Soviet regime in Hertsa (now Ukraine), northern Bukovina, and Bessarabia.